redis-developer/redis-developer.github.io/docs/develop/dotnet/redis-om-dotnet/creating-an-index/creating-an-index.md

 ---
 id: creating-an-index
-title: Creating an Index with Redis-Developer-Dotnet
+title: Creating an Index with Redis ŌM
 sidebar_label: Creating an Index
-slug: /develop/dotnet/redis-developer-dotnet/searching/creating-an-index
+slug: /develop/dotnet/redis-om-dotnet/searching/creating-an-index
 ---

-To unlock some of the nicest functionality of `Redis-Developer-Dotnet`, e.g., running searches, matches, aggregations, reductions, mappings, etc...
+To unlock some of the nicest functionality of Redis ŌM, e.g., running searches, matches, aggregations, reductions, mappings, etc...
 You will need to tell Redis how you want data to be stored and how you want it indexed.
-One of the features the `Redis-Developer-Dotnet` library provides is creating indices that map directly to your objects by declaring the indices as attributes on your class.
+One of the features the Redis ŌM library provides is creating indices that map directly to your objects by declaring the indices as attributes on your class.

 Let's start with an example class.